 The plan is required to give clarity and openness to the day to day management of the enforcement service and to guide the use of resources.
+It is a key tool in making clear the processes and prioritisation for enforcement work identified by the Peer Review.

-The current plan was last considered by the Planning and Regulatory Committee in May 2017.
+The current plan was last considered by the Planning and Regulatory Committee in November 2019.
 The National Planning Policy Framework (NPPF) recommends that local planning authorities publish a local enforcement plan to manage enforcement proactively and in a way that is appropriate to their area.
 The plan has been updated to reflect current activities and resources and is brought back to Committee for approval.

 This Local Enforcement Plan sets out priorities for investigation, explains what will be investigated and what will not, and outlines the council's general discretionary powers regarding planning enforcement.
-The updated plan is unchanged other than in to clarify when complainants will be updated and to reflect organisational changes (e.g. team names).
-Due to current resources and workloads the enforcement team does not now generally provide an initial response to the complainant within 20 working days.
-Instead, a response is given later in the process.
+The updated plan in appendix A is unchanged other than in to clarify when complainants will be updated and to reflect organisational changes (e.g. team names).
+Due to current resources and workloads the enforcement team does not now generally provide a response to the complainant until the end of the process.
 The plan has been updated to reflect this.
 This document also sets out the council's approach to handling planning related enforcement matters including the control of signs and advertisements.
+Deleted text is shown struck through.
+New text is shown underlined.

 The local enforcement plan, together with the NPPG, are the principal sources of guidance on the local approach to enforcement.
-Since an enforcement policy was first introduced in 2003, this approach has proved a valuable tool in managing workloads despite staff turnover and change.
+It has proved a valuable tool in managing workloads despite staff turnover and change.